WebOfTrustInfo/rwot5-boston/topics-and-advance-readings/Data-minimization-and-selective-disclosure.md

 * **Integrity**: the revealed part of the credential cannot be altered without such alteration being detected.
 Also known as validity, fidelity or verifiability.
 * **Non-repudiation**: aka non-deniability, a credential's creator cannot deny at a later stage his or her involvement.

-### Crypto enablers
+### How does crypto Work?
-Cryptography's ability to enhance privacy relies on a broad range of techniques, algorithms and protocols.
-For the purposes of this paper we can group them into three primary cryptographic enablers: secret management, difficulty levels, and zero knowledge.
+Crypto enables us to achieve our goals by means of clever application of three primary enablers: the management of secrets, the curation of puzzles of various levels of difficulty, and the use of zero knowledge protocols.
+This terminology, while highly simplified, will help the lay reader understand just how privacy enhancement works.

-The three enablers can be explained by considering the "Where's Waldo?" visual puzzles.
+Let's consider the "Where's Waldo?" series of visual puzzles to understand these three enablers.
 On each page of these books a distinctively dressed man in a striped hat appears at a stop on his "world-wide hike".
 Somewhere amid each densely illustrated crowded scene is Waldo and readers are asked to scour the page and locate the lost traveler.

-* **Secret management**: The location of Waldo is a kind of secret: the illustrator knows it, and you don't.
-You could raid the publisher's offices and perhaps find the secret stored somewhere.
-Of course, once you find Waldo you could keep it secret by circling him in red and putting the book in your safe.
+* **Secret management**: For the new reader, Waldo's location is a secret: the illustrator knows it, and the reader doesn't.
+One could raid the publisher's offices and perhaps find the secret stored somewhere.
+On the other hand, a reader can search and finally find Waldo.
+That reader could keepthe information secret by circling him in red and putting the book in a safe.
 Secrets in cryptography are usually called "keys," and a "private key" is a particular kind of secret that must be managed.
 * **Difficulty**: Waldo puzzles are difficult to solve yet easy to verify.
 That's why it is a puzzle!
-You have to search everywhere and mistakenly eye many characters who look like Waldo before reaching a satisfactory finish and finding him.
+The reader has to search everywhere and mistakenly eye many Waldo look-alike characters  before reaching a satisfactory finish and finding him.
 But checking if Waldo was found is rather simple.
-Just point to Waldo before a verifier and he can see--there he is.
-You did solve the puzzle correctly.
+Just point to Waldo and a verifier can instantly see--there he is.
 This difference between the difficulty of solving as opposed to verifying is a core concept in computational complexity, and lies at the heart of cryptographic enablers.
-* **Zero knowledge**: You can prove that you found Waldo without revealing the secret that you labored hard to uncover.
-Take a huge white rectangular piece of white cardboard that is much larger than the Where's Waldo illustration.
+* **Zero knowledge**: Anyone can prove that they found Waldo without revealing the secret of his actual location on the page.
+To do so, take a huge white rectangular piece of white cardboard that is much larger than the book.
 Cut a hole exactly fitting Waldo, that reveals only his silhouette and nothing else.
-You can now show Waldo to any verifier: there he is!
+One can now show Waldo to any verifier: there he is!
 Yet the cardboard is so wide, hiding the book so well, a verifier has no idea where Waldo is on the page's illustration.
-A verifier can say without any doubt yes, you have indeed found Waldo, because Waldo is right there. you solved the puzzle and had someone verify that achievement, without revealing any knowledge of how to solve the puzzle yourself.
+A verifier can say without any doubt yes, the reader has indeed found Waldo, because Waldo is right there.
+The puzzle was solved and someone verified the achievement, without revealing any knowledge of how to solve the puzzle.
 This is a zero knowledge proof, an useful capability in privacy enhancement.

-This terminology, while highly simplified, will help the lay reader understand just how privacy enhancement works.
-For example, we may say: to enhance the privacy of an age credential (I am older than 21 years), the credential holder has a secret to manage.
+Using this vocabulary we may say: to enhance the privacy of an age credential (I am older than 21 years), a credential holder has a secret to manage.
 This secret key is applied to hide her birthday in various difficult mathematical puzzles.
-The inspector performs a zero knowledge proof on those puzzles and determines the credential is valid, without revealing her birthday.
+The puzzles are crafted in such a way that it is easy to verify one's age, but quite difficult to determine the exact date of birth.
+The inspector performs a zero knowledge proof on those puzzles and determines the credential is valid, without revealing the birthdate itself.

-# Privacy enhancements
+# Privacy enhancement strategies
 We have three strategies for enhancing privacy while credential attributes are shared: data minimization, selective disclosure and progressive trust.
-Each strategy involves the use of cryptography, which in turn requires that the credentials and their attributes be formatted in specific ways.

 ## Data minimization
 Data minimization is the act of limiting the amount of shared data strictly to the minimum necessary in order to successfully accomplish a task or goal.